aasanakey/poultrymanager/readme.md

 # Poultry Farm Manager

-This is a web based poultry farm management
+This is a web based poultry farm management developed using the laravel framework.

 ## Requirement :